cyrilou242/hackathon-lux/README.md

 All numbers are scaled using a standard scaler.

 ### Machine Learning Algorithm:
+The detailed results of the different algorithms will not be made public.
 #### KMeans
+No interesting results.
+Too dig

 #### AffinityPropagation
+Really promising results, 4 relevant clusters.

 #### AgglomerativeClustering
+Not tested in depth

 #### Birch
+Not tested in depth

 ## Next Steps :
 Explore other solutions than multilabelBinarization on 50k values.
-Normalize only real values.
+Normalize only real values?
 Rework one-hot encoding.
 Test other algorithms.
-Tune  algorithms parameters.
+Consider only some types of affinities (using the taxonomy of the activities) Tune  algorithms parameters.
 PCA before/after clustering.
 Run clustering on whole dataset, label the dataset with the results, run supervised algorithm to spot interesting features by clusters.